 You can make these more difficult by:

-- Doing the above weighted (ankle weights or boots)
+- Doing them weighted (ankle weights or boots)

-- Or holding your legs out straight, approaching a front-lever position.
+- Holding your legs out straight, approaching a front-lever position.

-Get into either an open or closed (you need to practice both, so go back and forth), middle or high figure-4 position and drop your free hand down.
-From that starting position twist and reach your hand as high and as far up and forward as possible; as if you’re reaching for a hold.
+Get into either an open or closed (you need to practice both, so go back and forth) middle or high Figure 4 position and drop your free hand down.
+From that starting position, twist and reach your hand as high and as far up and forward as possible—as if you’re reaching for a hold.
 Progress by gripping a dumbbell (it won’t take much).
-This is best done with nearby wall, so you can practice pushing with the straight leg.
-This comes closest to simulating the most common form of this movement, and often the crux of, a real route.
+It is best to do this with a nearby wall so that you can practice pushing with the straight leg.
+This comes closest to simulating the most common form of this movement, and often the crux of a real route.